Dev-Siri/Tea-Share/README.md

 ## Description

 Tea share is a Typescript based online image sharing platform for Android, IOS and the Web.
-It provides a smoothless UI to interact and scroll through posts and allows you to create posts easily with the click of a button.
+It provides a smooth UI to interact and scroll through posts and allows you to create posts easily with the click of a button.
 It is built with React native on the Expo framework.
 It uses **Mongodb** as the database, **Node.js** as the server side runtime and [Firebase](https://firebase.google.com) for authentication and storage for all the user generated data.